open-sauced/maintainer-intro-course/maintainer-powerups.md

 #### Deployed Previews

-You want to be able to view changes, especially visual ones, without having to ship them to production.
+You want to be able to view changes, especially visual ones, without shipping them to production.
 Having these previews in every pull request with [Netlify](https://docs.netlify.com/site-deploys/deploy-previews/) or [Vercel](https://vercel.com/features/previews) lets you preview changes before merging the pull request.

 #### Issue and Pull Request Scripts